osaetinevbuoma/theatre/README.md

 # Theatre

 Theatre is an android app that uses [The Movie Database API](https://www.themoviedb.org) as the remote server to curate movies and television shows.
-Your can get an API by signing up.
+You can get an API by signing up.

 Theatre allows you to save favorite movies and shows, keep a watchlist of your choosing and search for movies and shows.
 The app leverages Android